ten-protocol/ten-whitepaper/detailed-design/obscuro-ethereum-interaction.md

 The L2 transaction that credits the Obscuro account will be in a L2 rollup that will only be accepted by the Bridge contract if the L1 block dependency is part of the ancestors of the current block.

 In case the L1 deposit transaction is re-organised away from the current fork, it invalidates the rollup which contains the L2 deposit transaction.
-See the [Data model](../appendix#data-model) section and the user interaction diagram, as well as the following dependency diagram.
+See the [Data model](./appendix#data-model) section and the user interaction diagram, as well as the following dependency diagram.

 ![deposit process](./images/deposit-process.png)

 The L2 transaction that notifies an Obscuro node to update the balance cannot be encrypted because the aggregator has to make a decision whether to include it in the current rollup based on the chances of the L1 block to be final.

-[TODO Is there a censorship problem to this approach?]
+[comment]: <> ([TODO Is there a censorship problem to this approach?])

-[TODO What is the incentive of the aggregator to add the deposit?]
+[comment]: <> ([TODO What is the incentive of the aggregator to add the deposit?])

 ## Withdrawals
 There is a pool of liquidity stored in the L1 management contract, which is controlled by the group of TEEs who maintain the encrypted ledger of ownership.
 Some users will want to withdraw from the L2 and go back to L1, which means the Bridge contract will have to allow them to claim money from the liquidity pool.